anuragdogra2192/Spark_on_AWS_EC2/README.md

 Topics covered:
 * Introduction to Spark
 * Basic Operations on Spark dataframes
-* Data Anylysis with Spark
+* Data Analysis with Spark
 * Maching Learning with PySpark using MLlib

 ##### These projects' solutions can be used as reference while doing Udemy course "Spark and Python for Big Data with PySpark".